-It is also possible to make some first order estimates of the leaching potential of cadmium to groundwater.
+It is also possible to make some first-order estimates of the leaching potential of cadmium into ground water.
 The factor by which the velocity of a sorbing trace pollutant is retarded with respect to that of water (R) can be expressed as:

-$$R = 1 + (K_o r / n)$$
+$$R = 1 + (K{\rho}r/n)$$

-where K{ρ} is the partition coefficient, n is the porosity, and r is the soil's bulk density (Freeze and Cherry, 1979).
-Again, if we assume a soil porosity of 0.3 and a bulk density of 1.5 kg/l we can use the isotherms shown in Figure 8 to compute retardation factors for different soil pH.
-These retardation factors are shown in Table 4.
-Given these retardation factors, we can estimate an order of the average rate at which cadmium migrates through the soil.
-For this purpose we will pH 4.0 5.0 6.0 7.0 90 1940 K, 19 420 R 98 450 2090 9710 5.7 1.2 0.27 0.06 v v is in units of cm/yr assume that the net infiltration rate (infiltration - evapotranspiration) is 0.5 m/yr, and that the average soil moisture content is 30% of the field capacity.
-This will yield an average velocity for the infiltrating water of 5.6 m/yr.
-The corresponding average leaching velocity of cadmium is also shown in Table 4 as a function of pH.
+Table 3.
+Estimated average age partition coefficie ent (K{ρ}) , retardation factor (R), and l leaching velocity $(v)^a$ as a function of soil pH. рН 4.0 5.0 6.0 7.0 where K{ρ} is the partition coefficient, n is the porosity, and r is the soil's bulk density (Freeze and Cherry, 1979).
+Again, if we assume a soil porosity of 0.3 and a bulk density of 1.5 kg/l, we can use the isotherms shown in Figure 8 to compute retardation factors for different soil pHs.
+These retardation factors are shown in Table 3.
+We can then estimate the order of the average rate at which cadmium migrates through the soil.
+For this purpose we will assume that the net infiltration rate (infiltration - evapotranspiration) is 0.5 m/yr, and that the average soil moisture content is 30% of the field capacity.
+This will yield an average velocity of 5.6 m/yr for the infiltrating water.
+The corresponding average leaching velocity (v) of cadmium is also shown in Table 3 as a function of pH.